lan3945663/rsschool-cv/cv.md

 - improvement of existing projects;

 ### :small_blue_diamond: Education
+2013 - 2017

-Academy of Public Administration under the President of the Republic of Belarus
+**Academy of Public Administration under the President of the Republic of Belarus**
 speciality – information resource management.